Jonasdoubleyou/uni-def/specification/execution.md

 ## Types

 A Type defines the Shape of a Value.

+Primitive Types are provided by the UNI engine itself.

-There are four categories of Types:
+Complex Types are defined in a Module.
+There are three Complex Types:

-- PrimitiveTypes:
-  - Void
-  - Boolean
-  - String
-  - Int
-  - Float
-  - Symbol
+- Object Types

-- ObjectTypes:
+- Function Types
-  An ObjectType has properties, which are pairs of Identifiers (keys) and Types (value types).
-  A User for example would be a complex type, and would have the property "name" of type PrimitiveType.String.
-  An "Administrator" could then have "User" as prototype.

-- Union Type
+- Union Types
-  A UnionType combines two Types.
-A value can then be of one of the two types.

-- FunctionType:
-  The FunctionType
+## Primitive Types

 ### Void

 The Void Type returns a non existent value.
 If a Function contains no "return" Expression, the functions return Type is Void.
 Certain Expressions also evaluate to Void.

+All Values of Type Void are considered the same.

 ### Boolean

 The Boolean Type represents either the Value "true" or the Value "false".

+All Booleans with the Value "true" are considered the same.
+All with the Value "false" are considered the same.

 ### String

-Strings are an array of UTF-16 characters.
+Strings are an array of UTF-8 characters.

+Values of Type String are considered the same, if both represent the same array of characters.

 ### Int

-Int(eger)s are 32bit.
+Int(eger)s are 32bit signed.

+Two Values of Type Integer are the same, if they represent the same bits.

 ### Float

-Floating point numbers according to IETF...
+Floating point numbers according to IEEE 754.

 ### Symbol

 Symbols are very special Primitives.
 Symbols represent a unique, non readable Value.

+## Function Type

+A Function Type describes a Function with it's parameters and return value.

+## Union Type

+A Union Type represents a Type, whose value can fullfill one of the types to union.
+THey allow for polymorphic programming.

 ## Variables